image-zend-blog-php-engine-security

 Back to top

-Evaluating Issues With CVSS
+Evaluating PHP Security Vulnerabilities and Issues With CVSS

 CVSS is the example of a formal system for evaluating issues according to the criteria in this blog.
 A best practice is to use it to evaluate all issues for the applications in your environment.
 It’s also important to note that evaluations are subjective on some levels.
 When it comes to severity, people must hypothesize about the possible actions of an attacker and their impact on a system.